shashikumar04433/DevOps-/README.md

 ## Jenkins Installation Steps:
             step1: Install Java, Git, Maven, Jenkins.
-            step2: IP:8080 in the browser.
+            step2: https://pkg.jenkins.io/debian-stable/ follow that commands.
-            step3: Then follow CAT the given path.
+            step3: IP:8080 in the browser & Then follow CAT the given path.
             step: Paste the Key in Password.